BigDataIA-Spring2023-Team-08/assignment-01/README.md

 great_expectations checkpoint new nexrad_checkpoint_v0.1
 ```

+- checkpoint python notebook is generated, run all cells to generate report in new page

+**5. Deploy using GitHub Actions**

+ - Go to Project Settings
+ - Navigate to GitHub Pages
+ - Select `GitHub Actions` as source for build and deployment
+ - Configure Static HTML for GitHub Actions workflow to deploy static files in a repository without a build
+ - Set path to `great_expectations/uncommitted/data_docs/local_site` in `static.yml` file
+ - Commit changes

 -----
 > WE ATTEST THAT WE HAVEN’T USED ANY OTHER STUDENTS’ WORK IN OUR ASSIGNMENT AND ABIDE BY THE POLICIES LISTED IN THE STUDENT HANDBOOK.